aicenter/FUP/lectures/lecture10.md

   in print ("Hello " ++ ac_name) -- This fails!
 We cannot ++ with an action!
 ```
 The above code won't compile, because the function `(++) :: String -> String -> String` does not
-work for the case we have here: `IO String -> String -> String`.
+work for the case we have here: `String -> IO String -> String`.
 We need a way to manipulate the
 values that are hidden inside our `IO` actions.

 Taking a step back, what we really need is a way to sequence the